nomad010/typesafe_json/README.md

 * C++03 support.
 This was my intention from the get go, but the implementation of JSONSet put a stop to that.
 * More built-in validators.
 * Some benchmarks.
+* Better parse_against_parameter function.
+Esssentially this function constructs an if-else ladder via template metaprogramming.
+But the result is O(n) checks.